Customer experience: Definitions

 In today's competitive climate, more than just low prices and innovative products are required to survive in the retail business.
 Customer experience involves every point of contact you have with a customer and the interactions with the products or services of the business.
 Customer experience has emerged as a vital strategy for all retail businesses that are facing competition.
-According to Holbrook & Hirschman studies(1982) customer experience can be defined as a whole event that a customer comes into contact with when interacting with a certain business.
+According to Holbrook & Hirschman studies (1982) customer experience can be defined as a whole event that a customer comes into contact with when interacting with a certain business.
 This experience often affects the emotions of the customer.
 The whole experience occurs when the interaction takes place through the stimulation of goods and services consumed.

-In 1994 Steve Haeckel and Lou Carbone further refined the original concept and collaborated on a seminal early article on experience management, titled "Engineering Customer Experiences," where they defined experience as "the 'take-away' impression formed by people's encounters with products, services and businesses — a perception produced when humans consolidate sensory information."
+In 1994 Steve Haeckel and Lou Carbone further refined the original concept and collaborated on a seminal early article on experience management, titled "Engineering Customer Experiences", where they defined experience as "the 'take-away' impression formed by people's encounters with products, services and businesses — a perception produced when humans consolidate sensory information."
 They argued that the new approach must focus on total experience as the key customer value proposition.

-The type of experience seen through a marketing perspective is put forward by Pine & Gilmore (1999) which they state that an experience can be unique which may mean different individuals will not have the same level of experience that may not be memorable to the person, therefore, it won't be remembered over a period of time.
+The type of experience seen through a marketing perspective is put forward by Pine & Gilmore which they state that an experience can be unique which may mean different individuals will not have the same level of experience that may not be memorable to the person, therefore, it won't be remembered over a period of time.
 Certain types of experiences may involve different aspects of the individual person such as emotional, physical, intellectual or even spiritual.

 Customer experience is the stimulation a company creates for the senses of the consumers, this means that the companies and that particular brand can control the stimuli that they have given to the consumer's senses which the companies can then control the consumers' reaction resulting from the stimulation process, giving more acquisition of the customer experience as expected by company.

 Kotler et al. 2013, (p.
 283) say that customer experience is about, "Adding value for customers buying products and services through customer participation and connection, by managing all aspects of the encounter".
 The encounter includes touchpoints.
 Businesses can create and modify touchpoints so that they are suited to their consumers which change/enhance the customers' experience.
 Creating an experience for the customer can lead to greater brand loyalty and brand recognition in the form of logos, colour, smell, touch, taste, etc.

+However, customer experience management, and in particular design for experiences, is not only relevant for the private sector but also increasingly important in the public sector, especially in the age of digitalization where public service users cocreate value by integrating resources from multiple sources.
+In this context, organizations need to not only understand their service users but also the network of actors and how public services fit into the wider value constellation and people's activities.